shimoly/linuxexample/README.md

-Liux turotial
+Linux tutorial
 =============
 ## Introduction

-The files in this repo cover the important topis from the Linux Interfacing
+The files in this repo introduces the user the important aspect of linux in general and how to program for Linux.